Farid-Karimli/python-work/Basics/README.md

 # Works that make use of basic Python

-The files in this folder demonstrate knowledge in functions, loops, data structures and object-oriented programming
+The files in this folder demonstrate knowledge in functions, loops, recursion, data structures and object-oriented programming